Jcharloi/42-Matcha/README.md

 At this point, if you launch `npm start` in **server** folder, you will get two errors because you need to create the two necessary files that I won't push on Github.

-- Make `cd server/sql/`, create a file named `dbKeys.json` and put a template like this inside : `{"userName": userNamedB, "password": passwordDb}`, then you write your right credentials so postgresSql can connect to the database named **matcha**.
+- Make `cd server/sql/`, create a file named `dbKeys.json` and put a template like this inside : `{"userName": userNamedB, "password": passwordDb}`, then write your right credentials so postgresSql can connect to the database named **matcha**.
 Make sure this database exists before.

 - At the root of **server**, you will also need a file named `keys.json` (with all my API keys) but you will have to ask me 'cause I won't write my keys here 🤔